inorbit-ai/ros_amr_interop/README.md

    (OPC UA) is a machine to machine communication protocol for industrial automation developed by the OPC Foundation
    * [ros_opcua_communication](http://wiki.ros.org/ros_opcua_communication) ROS bindings for different open-source OPC-UA implementations

+We expect to keep curating the set of relevant topics with the contribution of the community.